My First Attempt at Baking Bread

 My flour rolls were surprisingly easy to make.
 I was very happy with the results.
 Here are some photos of my baking process:

 The sweet potato and honey rolls caused a little more stress.
-I ended up with a thick, gloopy mess that refused to mold into a ball of dough.
+I ended up with a thick, gloopy mess that refused to mould into a ball of dough.

 Not one to be deterred, I thumped and kneaded, added more flour, cursed a lot, and finally produced this: